Latest update 31st January 2016

 │ Top of Page │

 MOURNING - Black costumer, Black jackets, Black shirts for immediate wear.
 A large stock to select from - Gibsons, 198 High Street, Exeter

 The above advert appeared in the Flying Post during January 1916, a year in which many Exonians would wear black.

 After 18 months of war, Exeter, along with other towns and cities in the country was having to apply restrictions, both to preserve resources, and to protect the citizens.
+The price of the 4lb. loaf was raised to 8½d in Exeter.
 In February 1916, an order went out that the streets were to be darkened because of the threat from Zeppelins.

 This new weapon had terrorised the east coast of England, and rumour and speculation had forced the authorities to act.
 At the same time, the Council were directed by the Government to print and distribute air raid precaution leaflets, at a cost of £12 3 shillings.
 However, letters were published in a local newspaper that doubted whether such a raid was possible so far west.
 Little did Exonians know that 25 years later, they would have to endure a real blackout, to protect them from a very real aerial bombardment.

 To add to the general disruption, the Corporation Trams stopped running an hour earlier each day from March, to conserve coal at the electricity station.
 The lack of coal hit the local schools, and Newtown Girls' School closed half an hour earlier in the afternoon, to reduce the use of both coal and gas.
 The school also put on a concert in December to raise money for prisoners of war, and the children brought oranges, apples and cigarettes to the school, to be distributed amongst the wounded in Exeter's VA Hospitals.

 Also in February the Exeter Police Force introduced its first police dog.